How to Have Meaningful Parent Participation in the IEP Process (IDEA Parent Participation)

 Parents as IEP Team Members

 And guess what?
-They had an expectation of receiving something that is not required.
-Stuff like draft IEPs, email responses within X number of days, stuff like that.
+They had an expectation of receiving something that was not required.
+Stuff like draft IEPs, email responses within X number of days, and stuff like that.

-You have to fully know what to expect to be a good advocate.
+You have to know what to expect to be a good advocate and prevent unnecessary resentment.

 Here are some tips for parents new to the IEP process.
 Or those who maybe aren’t new, but are new to fully immersing in the process.